 Officers found the suspect’s car, a 2008 Kia Rio, in the parking lot.
-A safe and a tactical vest was visible inside.
-Cavanaugh gave them consent to search the vehicle.
-It was then that they found two revolvers.
+A search of the vehicle turned up two revolvers.
 One of them was unloaded.
 The other had hollow point ammunition.

 The hand grenade was also found at this time.
 Cavanaugh claimed he had another grenade.
 As an employee, he had access to the theater.
 This caused the theater to be evacuated of approximately 500 patrons under the direction of Sgt.
 Michael Popek.
 Off-duty Howell Detective David Gilliland happened to be in the theater watching a movie.
 He identified himself and coordinated the evacuation.
 The parking lot was also shut down at all entrances.

 “We were not taking the chance an accomplice was involved and was inside the theater,” the police news release read.